 (Please keep in mind that sometimes a bust dart will hit you in the wrong place, in addition to other fitting issues – which may mean that you need to do either a FBA or an SBA rather than simply changing the height placement of the dart.)

 Draw a box around your dart.
-It doesn’t really matter where you draw the box specifically, but I find it easiest to draw a line from the dart apex straight to the side seam.
-This line should be perpendicular to the grainline.
-Next draw a line straight down from the dart apex, parallel to the grainline.
-Draw a line from the bottom dart leg, perpendicular to the grainline to finish off your box
+It doesn’t really matter where you draw the box specifically, but I find it easiest to draw a vertical line at the tip of the dart, parallel to the grainline.
+Next, draw two perpendicular lines between the vertical line and the side seam, one above the dart and one below, that align with the ends of the dart legs.

-Now mark where you want your new dart apex to be.
-In this example i am moving the dart 1″ downwards, so I made a mark 1″ below the dart apex along the vertical line drawn.
-If i was going to move the dart upwards, i would have marked above the original dart apex, inline with the vertical line.
+Now it’s time to mark the amount that you are adjusting the dart height by.
+In this example I am moving the dart 1″ downwards, so I made a mark 1″ below the top of the box along the vertical line I drew.
+If I was going to move the dart upwards, I would have measured and marked the adjustment amount up from the bottom of the box, inline with the vertical line.